Why You Should Buy the Best Layer Feed You Can For Your Hens

 Hens are foragers and do best eating little and often throughout the day so feed on demand works best.
 Reduces feed wastage and saves money.
 Open feeders can lose up to 40% of feed to sparrows and other birds.

-Weston Milling Stockfeed has the point of difference over most other brands as it is the only commercial poultry feed (here on the South Island) that contains quality ruminant proteins with a CP of 17-19%.
-We see the results in our poultry every day and it is good to hear the positive feedback from our customers once they start using Weston Premium Layer pellets.
+Weston Free Range Layer or Weston Peak Layer has the point of difference over most other brands as it is the only commercial poultry layer feed (here on the South Island) that contains quality ruminant proteins with a CP of 17-19%.
+We see the results in our poultry every day.
+If you are looking for an organic certified layer feed we highly recommend Denver's Meal Time Organic Certified Layer MBM Pellets 20kg.

-Please note all our 25kg bags of Weston are sent out in large, heavy-duty plastic bags 😊 Please re-cycle these where you can ♻️
+Please note all our feed bags of are sent out in large, heavy-duty plastic bags 😊 Please re-cycle these where you can ♻️

 It is a false economy to think that buying cheap feed, or just feeding out kitchen scraps or grains or leaving your chooks to forage will be sufficient to provide you with lots of lovely fresh protein-rich eggs.